Jughaz/TalenomProject_Juhani/README.txt

-To run tests on command line write the filepath and then " robot Testcases\LoginTest.robot " To run high priority or any other test with a different tag write " robot --include=priority:high Testcases\LoginTest.robot " To run with multiple different tags write for example " robot -i priority:high -i priority:low Testcases\LoginTest.robot " To run test with highest priority write " robot --include=priority:high . "
+To run tests on command line write the filepath and then " robot Testcases\LoginTest.robot " To run high priority or any other test with a different tag write " robot --include=priority:high Testcases\LoginTest.robot " To run with multiple different tags write for example " robot -i priority:high -i priority:low Testcases\LoginTest.robot " To run all tests with highest priority write " robot --include=priority:high . "

 To run tests even easier write to the command line " run.bat " or just open the file run.bat directly